 Students will gain a solid understanding of human anatomy, EKG theory, EKG application and monitoring, stress testing, and infection control, patient care, and HIPPA rule/confidentiality.

-The program will provide students with the clinical, technical, and professional skills they need to be successful in the health care industry.
+The course will provide students with the clinical, technical, and professional skills they need to be successful in the health care industry.

-The EKG (Electrocardiograph) Technician program is 5 weeks in length with classes that take place in person on Fridays from 8 a.m. to 5 p.m.
+The EKG (Electrocardiograph) Technician course is 5 weeks in length with classes that take place in person on Fridays from 8 a.m. to 5 p.m.

 Schedule